planetfederal/qgis-geoserver-plugin/README.rst

 GeoServer Explorer QGIS Plugin
 *******************************

-A plugin to configure and manage the OpenGeo Suite from QGIS.
+A plugin to configure and manage GeoServer from QGIS.

 To install, run the following in a terminal (you will need to have `paver <http://paver.github.io/paver/>`_ installed):